Prem759-0/AI-VOICE-AGENT/README.md

  AI Voice Agent

-This is a web application that provides AI-powered voice assistant features.
-It's built with a modern web stack, featuring a Next.js
+This is a web application that provides  NEXT_PUBLIC_CONVEX_URL=http://127.0.0.1:3210
-    ```env
-    NEXT_PUBLIC_CONVEX_URL=http://127.0.0.1:3210
     ```

 4.  **Start the Convex backend:**